Emelia-Murney/QuartzDND/content/🕮 Session Log/Sessions/Session 0.md

 ### Recap:

 A short Setup session to help everyone get into the VTT.
-Introduced the tools available i.e measurement and ping.
+Introduced the tools available I.e. measurement and ping.

 A short combat encounter occurred that had the party fight a group of bandits in a colosseum.
 This gave the party a chance to test their combat capabilities and figure out how to use their features.